Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 -   `workflows.xml`

 When there is no uninstall profile, the {guilabel}`Add-ons` control panel will give a warning.
-An uninstall profile is a profile that is registered with the name `uninstall`.
+An uninstall profile is a profile that's registered with the name `uninstall`.

 See https://github.com/plone/plone.app.multilingual/tree/master/src/plone/app/multilingual/profiles/uninstall.